 When it comes to your indoor air, dangerous contaminants like volatile organic compounds (VOCs), particulate matter (PM), CO2, and more pose a major health risk to building occupants.
 These air pollutants have been shown to increase the risk of health complications like heart disease, respiratory illnesses, and even cancer.
-So much so, that the EPA deems air pollution a top five environmental danger to the public.

 In the wake of the COVID-19 pandemic, it is pivotal to note that your indoor air quality plays a role in the spread and mortality of the virus.
 Harvard research indicates that a small increase in long-term exposure to PM2.5 leads to a large increase in the COVID-19 death rate.
 Further, it has been suggested that you are at a much higher risk of COVID-19 transmission in a poorly ventilated space.

 In addition to the implications on human health, indoor air pollution can cause a hit to your business’ bottom line.
 With no data driving your building operations, you have no insights to make informed decisions.
 This can lead to complications like over-ventilation, improper filter selection, and energy waste.
 Using indoor air quality monitoring, you can see the status of your air in real-time throughout different areas of your building – pinpointing critical areas.

 What to Do Before Building Reopening